kyleseigler/freeUAV/README.md

 **2. It's open-source**

 I'm releasing my source code to this frame so everyone is free to make their own, improve it, or even sell it!
-It's about freedom, baby.

 **3. It's durable**